pc2/slurm_jupyter_kernel/README.md

 # Slurm Jupyter Kernel

-Manage (create, list, modify and delete) and starting jupyter slurm kernels using srun
+Manage (create, list, modify and delete) and starting jupyter slurm kernels using `sbatch`.

 slurmkernel is able to connect to a kernel started on a compute node using SSH port forwarding.
 You can specify a SSH proxy jump, if you have to jump over two hosts (e.g. a loadbalancer)